pudly/schmopera-hugo/content/articles/5-books-that-should-be-operas.md

 ---
-title: 5 books that should be operas
+title: "5 books that should be operas"
 ---

 ## *Lord of the Flies*